Chicago hosts 2018 James Beard Awards

 "They're looking for restaurants that have breadth, that are detailed and not doing the same thing every time out.
 Looking for creativity, looking for great chefs," said co-owner Kevin Boehm.

-Lee Wolen is nominated for Best Chef of the Great Lakes region for his work at Boka, while Meg Galus is nominated for Outstanding Pastry Chef for her work there, as well as at Somerset.
+Lee Wolen was nominated for Best Chef of the Great Lakes region for his work at Boka, while Meg Galus was nominated for Outstanding Pastry Chef for her work there, as well as at Somerset.

 "I've had an amazing opportunity to delve into breakfast pastries and have a lot of fun with, first of all, technique.
 There's a ton of technique that goes into things like croissants and that's something as a pastry chef I've never really had to do every single day," she said.